Basics In Statistics Question And Answers

 • As the disease progresses, the pockets deepen and more gingival tissue and bone are destroyed.
 When this happens, teeth are no longer anchored in place, they become loose, and tooth loss occurs.

-2. Role of calculus
+2. Role Of Calculus

 • Calculus provides a fixed nidus for continuous plaque accumulation